 Importantly, in line with the present study, many other cross sectional studies found no evidence for smaller hippocampal volumes in cannabis users (Ashtari, Avants et al. 2011, Demirakca, Sartorius et al. 2011, Matochik, Eldreth et al. 2005, Yücel, Solowij et al. 2008, Lorenzetti, Solowij et al. 2015, Block, O'Leary et al. 2000, Cousijn, Wiers et al. 2012, Gilman, Kuster et al. 2014, Medina, Schweinsburg et al. 2007, Tzilos, Cintron et al. 2005).
 Differences in the level of exposure to cannabis may partly explain these inconsistencies.
 Smaller hippocampal volumes were mostly reported in samples with high levels of cannabis exposure (Lorenzetti, Solowij et al. 2013).
 Also Demirakca et al. (2011) reported that hippocampal volume differences between cannabis users and controls depended on the levels of tetrahydrocannabinol (THC) relative to cannabidiol (CBD), the main active cannabinoids in cannabis.
 However, it is unlikely that the cannabis exposure rate in present study was too low to cause changes in hippocampal neuroanatomy as we recruited heavy, long-term cannabis smokers (using on average 5 days a week, 0.6 gram per day for 7 years).
 This is comparable to the amount of cannabis used by the participants in the study of Demirakca et al. (2011), who did report cross-sectional differences in hippocampal volume.
 Participants in that study smoked on average 7 days a week, 0.27 grams per day.
 Also Ashtari et al. (2011) reported cross-sectional differences in a sample that used 3 grams per day, but was abstinent for an average of 7 months.
-In addition, the lack of observed volumetric differences may be caused by the exclusion of participants with heavy alcohol use, thereby removing the effect of alcohol use that is associated with cannabis use on hippocampal volumes.
+In addition, it is possible that the relationship that other studies have found between cannabis and hippocampal volumes is partly explained by the alcohol use that is often associated with cannabis use.
+The negative finding of our study could therefore be explained by the exclusion of cannabis users with heavy alcohol use.

 Our results suggest that heavy cannabis use may not interfere with developmental and gender effects on hippocampal neuroanatomy in young adults.
 Consistent with previous evidence (Lenroot, Giedd 2010), we found that males had larger hippocampal volumes on both BL and FU assessment.
 In addition, both cannabis users and controls showed overall hippocampal volume increases, which is consistent with findings in normative samples (Ostby, Tamnes et al. 2009).
 Regarding the shape analyses, we found non-significant enlargements in the tail and shrinkage in the head.
 Gogtay (2006) reported similar results in a cross sectional study, with a volume increase in posterior and a decrease in anterior sub regions (Gogtay, Nugent et al. 2006).
 Our results concerning hippocampal shape were not statistically significant, which can be due to the stringent multiple comparisons correction and the need to exclude a proportion of data due to failed preprocessing (Left hemisphere: 5/43, 11%, Right hemisphere: 4/43, 9%).
 Concluding, although the present study may have been insufficiently powered to detect subtle changes in hippocampal subregional shape, our findings do point to a gender difference in hippocampal volumes and an increase over time in young adults.